philzook58/philzook58.github.io/_posts/2024-08-05-state_o_knuck.md

 Copilot rules though.
 It does a decent job of filling in both my theorem statements and proofs.

 # Bits and Bobbles

+Gordon plotkin, decision procedure for partial derivatives <https://www.youtube.com/watch?v=j_w6GNUIQDo&ab_channel=AppliedCategoryTheory%40UCR>

+Marshall <https://github.com/andrejbauer/marshall>  <https://dl.acm.org/doi/pdf/10.1145/3341703> MarshallB .
+Awesome exact real system.
+Based around a principle that refining reals don't have equality.
+So the language has a more pirmitve thing than Bools, the sierpinski truth value (a stream that eventually ends in Unit).

+<https://codac.io/>  Interval tubes for robotics

 # Meta Z3